[Review · Domain Registrars]

 • Clean, modern UI

-• Free WHOIS privacy and DNSSEC
+• Free WHOIS privacy

-• Documented API
+• API with documents

 – Cons